 Your ministry may encourage its senior pastoral staff and ministry leadership to serve on the board of a community nonprofit.
 Serving on a nonprofit’s board fosters goodwill between your ministry and its community and opens important communication paths—but serving can present potential issues, too.

-Josh Lederman, manager of casualty litigation claims at Brotherhood Mutual, said that ministries should approach these situations with a healthy amount of caution.
+Josh Lederman, manager of casualty litigation claims at Brotherhood Mutual, emphasizes that ministries should approach these situations with a healthy amount of caution.
 “The main thing you’re looking for are areas that could spell trouble for the leader,” he said.
 “Know where liability might be an issue.”

 The following three steps can help you make a more informed decision.